 Some call it 'hope'.
 Some call it 'change'.
 Some call it 'yes we can'.
 I'll be curious to hear what they're calling it 4 years from now.

-You have read this article Barack Obama / politics with the title Thoughts on the Current State of the Union.
-You can bookmark this page URL http://thebohemianbunny.blogspot.com/2009/02/thoughts-on-current-state-of-union.html.
+with the title Thoughts on the Current State of the Union.
+You can bookmark this page URL https://thebohemianbunny.blogspot.com/2009/02/thoughts-on-current-state-of-union.html.
 Thanks!